wrench-project/wrench/doc/wrench_101.md

 ./wrench-example-bare-metal-chain 10 ./two_hosts.xml --log=custom_wms.threshold=info --wrench-no-color
 ~~~~~~~~~~~~~

-Disable color can be useful when redirecting the logging  output to a file.
+Disabling color can be useful when redirecting the logging  output to a file.

 Enabling all logging is done with the argument `--wrench-full-log`: